Heartwarming: Calvin and Hobbes

 Calvin: Uh, Hobbes?...
 I forgot to get you a present.
 I didn't even make you a card...
 I'm sorry, Hobbes.
 I didn't mean to forget.Hobbes: It's okay, little buddy.
 I didn't get you anything either. (hugs Calvin) But here's a tiger hug for being my best friend.Calvin: (smiling) Not so hard, you big sissy.
 You squeeze my tears out.Hobbes: Merry Christmas.

-- Not to mention the "Lazy Sunday" Christmas strip (which this troper religiously reads every year:) "MOM!
+- The "Lazy Sunday" Christmas strip: "MOM!
 Santa didn't bring Hobbes anything!...
 Well, here's a present from me, anyway. *Hugs Hobbes* Hope it fits."
 "The best presents don't come in boxes.
 I'll treasure this one forever."

 - The "dead bird" Sunday strip◊.
 Watterson initially feared the comic would spark controversy, given the semi-graphic nature of the first panel; to his surprise he received several moving letters from people who had recently had loved ones pass away.